A selection of wireframes and mockups.

 Why did we choose Sketch?

-As a native Mac application, it offers an intuitive user interface featuring a familiar toolbar, navigator, and inspector.
-This makes it an accessible tool for beginners and experienced designers alike.
+It’s a native Mac application, and it offers you an intuitive user interface that’s got a familiar (and customizable) toolbar, navigator, and inspector, and it’s something that makes it a nifty and accessible tool for beginners and experienced designers alike.

 How does Sketch work?

-Start by personalizing your toolbar to suit your workflow.
-Right-click on the toolbar and select the tools you use frequently.
-Tools like symbols, scissors, outlines, and Round to Pixel might be handy.
-Refer to the screenshot below to see an example of a customized toolbar.
+What you do to start off is you personalize your toolbar so it suits your workflow, and for that, right-click on the toolbar and select the tools you use frequently, and tools like symbols, scissors, outlines, and Round to Pixel might come in handy—just check out the screenshot below to see what a customized toolbar looks like as an example.

 Sketch